Lishenga/raspberry-pi-sensor-sds011/README.md

 Have fun, and keep your air (inside and outside of your home) free of pollutants!

 # Thanks
-Thanks to Eric for the proofreading of these lines.
+Thanks to Eric for proofreading these lines.
 It is always good to have a friend.